aakriiti2504/Mission-To-Mars/README.md

 1. Deliverable 1: Scrape Full-Resolution Mars Hemisphere Images and Titles
 2. Deliverable 2: Update the Web App with Mars Hemisphere Images and Titles
-3. Deliverable 3: Add Bootstrap 3 Components
+3. Deliverable 3: Add Bootstrap 3 Components - Here we added various Bootstrap elements such as created a striped table, added a container
+    -

 ## Tools Used :